-Establishes a new national policy designed to manage the risk of potential climate change, ensures long-term energy security, and strengthens provisions in the Energy Policy Act of 1992 and the Federal Non-nuclear Energy Research and Development Act of 1974 with respect to potential climate change.
-Introduced August 1, 2001.
+To establish a new national policy designed to manage the risk of potential climate change, ensure long-term energy security, and to strengthen provisions in the Energy Policy Act of 1992 and the Federal Nonnuclear Energy Research and Development Act of 1974 with respect to potential climate change.
+(Introduced August 1, 2001.)